 Swiss chard diseases are not numerous, but just one of them can wipe out your crop for the year.
-But, if you know about these diseases and pests, you can take steps to prevent or treat them and save your harvest.
+If you know about these diseases and pests though, you can take steps to prevent or treat them and save your harvest.

 Preventing Swiss Chard Diseases